nnja/practical_python/website/content/02_data_types/30_lists.md

 Looking for items in a list is *slow*.
 Each item needs to be checked in order to find a match.

 This doesn't matter much when you're just getting started, unless your data set is large, or if you're building high-performance systems.
-If you want to quickly search for an item, you'll need to use a `set` or a `dict`ionary instead.
+If you want to search for an item quickly, you'll need to use a `set` or a `dict`ionary instead.

 There are a few ways to determine if an item is in the list, and at which position.
 Let's try this on our list of names.